When clicking the language function, a connection with Google is established and your personal data is forwarded to Google!

-From medieval documents to e-mails, the city archive has more than 800 years of city history.
+From medieval documents to e-mails, the city archive has more than 800 years of the city's history.
 The city archive is therefore the place to go for all questions about Bocholt's history.

-We look forward to your visit and will be happy to assist you with your questions and provide guidance in working with the diverse sources.
+We look forward to your visit and will be happy to assist you with your questions and provide guidance when working with the many different sources.

 The stocks